StephenWhittington/Dream-Destination/README.md

 1. **Autocomplete Search**:
     1. Type in information of a city.
     2. A dropdown list appears with matching results to information entered.
-    3. Confirmed that the user can select a result from the list.
+    3. Confirmed that the user can select a result from the list and it scrolls to the map.

 1. **Select A Option From The Category Dropdown**:
     1. Select a different option from the list.